ZupIT/beagle-docs/content/en/overview.md

 Beagle's version follows the [semantic versioning](https://semver.org/) concept.
 The documentation is versioned according to the *major* Beagle version.
 Between platforms, the features compatibility is by the minor version.
 For example, it is possible to use 1.0.0 in the backend with 1.0.1 on Android, 1.0.2 on iOS and 1.0.3 on the web react.

-Some definitions on this documentation exists only in some specific minors or patches.
+Some definitions on this documentation exists only in specific minors or patches.
 See the captions used to denote these cases:

 - `x.y.z`: an exclusive definition of the version x.y.z;
 - `>=x.y.z`: existing definition from x.y.z version;